Police seeking gunmen in 2 deaths at Indianapolis restaurant

-INDIANAPOLIS (AP) — Indianapolis police are searching for two gunmen who they believe killed two restaurant workers during a robbery.
+INDIANAPOLIS (AP) — Indianapolis police continue to search for two gunmen who they believe killed two restaurant workers during a robbery.

 Investigators released surveillance video Wednesday showing two men wearing hooded sweatshirts with handguns entering Jordan’s Fish and Chicken on the city’s east side, jumping over the counter and running out a couple minutes later.

 Police Maj.
-Richard Riddle says investigators believe the shootings happened just before 11 p.m.
-Tuesday.
+Richard Riddle said investigators believe the shootings happened Tuesday night just before the restaurant’s 11 p.m. closing time.
 A relative called police about 1 a.m.
-Wednesday after finding the two slain men.
+Wednesday after becoming concerned about them not returning home and finding the two slain men.

-Restaurant co-owner Ameer Saadeh tells The Indianapolis Star that both men were employees.
-Jordan’s Foreign Ministry says the two killed were Jordanian citizens.

 Most Read Stories